hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 28-Jan-2022

 [8:50:43](#_SVkQR-ARq9an3Hwy85RfpyuCXnp-IuYQi3sq9bhQ8E) <planetsizecpu (Jose Luis)>:
 This week I had some free time for a new level of the game.
-As I already said that there would be no more levels I have decided that from now on the levels will be extra, meaning they will come erratic, that's why I called it LX31 Ì†ΩÌ∏è
+As I already said that there would be no more levels I have decided that from now on the levels will be extra, meaning they will come erratic, that's why I called it LX31 üòè

 [8:51:13](#Bwoys3TqX_Ck17Ho_tpGxMIxNJsJJjpSHT3D9qvSmE0) <planetsizecpu (Jose Luis)>:
 [![cavetest310.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/cnEB/thumb/cavetest310.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/cnEB/cavetest310.gif)

 [8:51:23](#nugLWNoAqU3GWkhBjmFTYuEiZQ82GwY9eNxH_Vb8Gd4) <planetsizecpu (Jose Luis)>:
 * This week I had some free time for a new level of the game.
-As I already said that there would be no more levels, I have decided that from now on the levels will be extra, meaning they will come erratic, that's why I called it LX31 Ì†ΩÌ∏è
+As I already said that there would be no more levels, I have decided that from now on the levels will be extra, meaning they will come erratic, that's why I called it LX31 üòè

 [8:52:45](#186jJpPmFGHxkodSoCnX9QTgq7qPyj8bQ57JVn9frPA) <planetsizecpu (Jose Luis)>:
 As in my latitude we are some cold, I preferred to dust off the old ice levels.